buggregator/trap/README.md

 - Extensions for Symfony VarDumper that become active immediately after installing Trap.
 - A minimized version of the [Buggregator Server](https://github.com/buggregator/server) that does not require Docker and is intended solely for local use.
+- Use PHPStorm?
+Consider using Trap with the [Buggregator Plugin](https://github.com/buggregator/phpstorm-plugin) for a seamless debugging experience.

 **Table of content:**